ZoranChartr/MinesweeperDemoRL/README.md

 ## Notes

-- The system uses a local LLaMa for fine-tuning
+- The system uses a local LLaMa model for fine-tuning
 - Training data is stored in `training_data.jsonl` before being sent to OpenAI
 - The fine-tuning job ID is printed at the end of the process